-We are delighted to welcome Dr Matteo Dutto to Prato, the inaugural recipient of the Monash ACIS Postdoctoral Fellowship.
+We are delighted to welcome Dr Matteo Dutto to Prato, a Postdoctoral Fellowship.

-This fellowship is in collaboration with the Monash University Prato Centre, and the School of Languages, Literatures, Cultures and Linguistics in the Faculty of Arts at Monash University.
+Matteo's postdoctoral fellowship is supported by the School of Languages, Literatures, Cultures and Linguistics in the Faculty of Arts at Monash University.

 For the next two years, Dr Dutto will be working on the Crosshatching Prato collaborative media project.
 Treating the urban space of Prato as a digital fabric, the project aims to show how migrant youths live, interact and move across the city of Prato, highlighting nodes of interaction and visualising how particular social spaces are negotiated through a non-linear interactive documentary.